High-speed chases on the freeway are the kind of dramatic event that seem to be made for the movie screen.

-When you are involved in a case like this, it is important to contact an Atlanta personal injury lawyer for help.
+When you are involved in a case like this, it is important to contact a car accident lawyer in Greenville for help.

 This case, Wingler v.
 White, began in February of 2013 when a deputy sheriff observed a car straddling the centerline of highway road.

 He was on patrol that day looking for drug traffickers, and because the license plate was from out of state, he decided to pull the driver over.

 When the officer put on his blue lights, the driver did not stop.
 That is when the pursuit began.